ManimMadhav/Alpha/README.md

 # Alpha
-Alpha is a basic chatbot I have built, which learns from a given set of responses.
+Alpha is a basic ML-based chatbot I have built, which learns from a given set of responses.